 An intimate knowledge of your long-term goals often results in long term relationships.
 We have a number of clients spanning our 30-year history.

 A recent industry benchmarking survey puts us in the top quartile across all nine categories tested.

-Retirement planning, investment advice, DIMS, Australian Superannuation transfers, KiwiSaver, cash management, personal risk insurance and health insurance.
+Retirement planning, investment advice, DIMS, Australian Superannuation transfers, pension transfers, KiwiSaver and cash management.

 - For investments and KiwiSaver we work with a broad range of providers offering different solutions to meet your needs

 - Discretionary Investment Management Service (DIMS) is a service where you decide on the overall investment strategy, we make the decisions as to the investment mix to meet this strategy